einari/Talks/20251022-HelloStavanger/README.md

 # Hello Stavanger 2025 - Maintainable Vibe Coding

 This folder contains the resources fr the talk done at #HelloStavanger 2025.
+Reach out and connect with me on [LinkedIn](https://linkedin.com/in/einari).

 ## Resources